 Some people use this feature to have a group chat with family members, to help organise time to spend together or just keep up to date with what the grandchildren have been up to.

 You can send text, video or picture messages in the group and everyone in the group can see what you’ve sent.

 But, don’t forget to check any costs you might incur for sending text, picture or video messages with your mobile phone provider.

 There are also lots of other ways technology can help us feel connected, without needing someone else to connect with.

 - Video streaming services allow you to take a trip down memory lane, playing songs and TV theme tunes (or even clips from the shows themselves) from your past.
 Try using the Internet to find a song, singer or TV show you enjoyed – the search could bring up videos for you to watch or audio tracks for you to listen to.

 - Smart speakers allow you to access lots of different services, often with just your voice.
 You can ask them to find you recipes or tell you what the weather’s like in places all over to world.
 They can tell you the daily news, set you reminders, and even play your favourite radio station (even if you’re in Cornwall and your favourite radio station is from Cork!).
 They can also help you learn something new, like a new language, play games with you, or tell you a joke.

-With many of us having to spend more time in our homes at the moment, we hope that these tips help you keep in touch with family and friends.
+With many of us still spending more time in our homes, we hope that these tips help you keep in touch with family and friends.